symfony/symfony-docs/cookbook/security/csrf_in_login_form.rst

             )
         ));

-.. versionadded:: 2.4
-    The ``security.csrf.token_manager`` service was introduced in Symfony 2.4.
-    Prior to Symfony 2.4, you can use the ``form.csrf_provider`` service available in the Form component.

 The Security component can be configured further, but this is all information it needs to be able to use CSRF in the login form.